 Spend a few days exploring the many attractions, shopping, dining and recreation in Chicago.
 Best Western hotels offer comfortable accommodations and excellent guest services at several locations throughout Chicago.
 Make the most of your time in this exciting city.

-Enjoy a quick 60-second ride to the 103rd floor, for an incredible view of the city from the 1,353-foot-high Skydeck.
+Today, visitors enjoy a quick, 60-second ride to the 103rd floor for an incredible view of the city from the 1,353-foot-high Skydeck.
 Each year, more than one million tourists visit the Skydeck.
-The glass bottom skyboxes allow visitors to look through the floor to the city below.
-Recharge for another fun day in the Windy City, in the comfortable accommodations of Best Western hotels.

 Embrace the winter and have fun at Chicago's top attraction.
 Make your way to the Chicago Navy Pier for the Winter WonderFest at Navy Pier.
 This month-long December event offers plenty to do for the entire family.
 Lace up your ice skates for fun at the Chicago Blackhawks Indoor Ice Skating Rink, ride the fast-paced Himalaya or check out the action in the Glacier Run Simulator.
 Festival-goers love the Winter Wing Glider, Tinsel Tunnels, Arctic Wonder Obstacle Course, Gumball Bouncer, Matterhorn Climb and Slide, Slippery Snowflake Slide and the Holiday Howdy Horse.

 Those ready for a challenge have fun on the Extreme Ice Trail Ropes Course and Snowy Summit Climbing Wall.
 Little ones have a blast on the Ferris Wheel, Kringle Carousel and the Reindeer Express Train Ride.
 With a variety of live entertainment, WonderFest characters and the New Year's Eve Fireworks show, be sure to stay in town for a few days to do it all.